wollud1969/modbusmaster/readme.md

 ![Test1 Signals](./docs/osci1.png)

-Channel 1 in yellow has the TX line, channel 3 in purple has the RTS (transmitter enable line).
+Channel 1 in yellow has the TX line (GPIO14), channel 3 in purple has the RTS (GPIO17, transmitter enable line).